apache/pekko-management/docs/src/main/paradox/migration.md

 Version requirements:

 * Akka 2.5.19 or later
-* Akka HTTP 10.1.7 or later
+* Pekko HTTP 10.1.7 or later

 ### Source changes

-* `AkkaManagement` moved to package `akka.management.scaladsl.AkkaManagement`, if using from Java use `akka.management.javadsl.AkkaManagement`
+* `PekkoManagement` moved to package `org.apache.pekko.management.scaladsl.PekkoManagement`, if using from Java use `org.apache.pekko.management.javadsl.PekkoManagement`
-* If implementing custom ManagementRouteProvider the package changed to `akka.management.scaladsl.ManagementRouteProvider`/`akka.management.javadsl.ManagementRouteProvider`
+* If implementing custom ManagementRouteProvider the package changed to `org.apache.pekko.management.scaladsl.ManagementRouteProvider`/`org.apache.pekko.management.javadsl.ManagementRouteProvider`
-* `AkkaManagement.start` and `AkkaManagement.routes` may throw IllegalArgumentException instead of returning Try
+* `PekkoManagement.start` and `PekkoManagement.routes` may throw IllegalArgumentException instead of returning Try
-* Auth and HTTPS has changed by using overloaded methods of `AkkaManagement.start` and `AkkaManagement.routes`, see the @ref[docs for more details](akka-management.md#enabling-basic-authentication)
+* Auth and HTTPS has changed by using overloaded methods of `PekkoManagement.start` and `PekkoManagement.routes`, see the @ref[docs for more details](akka-management.md#enabling-basic-authentication)

 ### Configuration changes

-* `akka.management.cluster.http.healthcheck.ready-states` moved to `akka.management.cluster.health-check.ready-states`
+* `org.apache.pekko.management.cluster.http.healthcheck.ready-states` moved to `org.apache.pekko.management.cluster.health-check.ready-states`
-* `akka.management.cluster.bootstrap.form-new-cluster` renamed to `akka.management.cluster.bootstrap.new-cluster-enabled`
+* `org.apache.pekko.management.cluster.bootstrap.form-new-cluster` renamed to `org.apache.pekko.management.cluster.bootstrap.new-cluster-enabled`

 #### route-providers

-`akka.management.cluster.route-providers` changed from being a list of fully qualified class names to a configuration object `akka.management.cluster.routes` with named route providers.
+`org.apache.pekko.management.cluster.route-providers` changed from being a list of fully qualified class names to a configuration object `org.apache.pekko.management.cluster.routes` with named route providers.
 The reason for the change was to be able to exclude a route provider that was included by a library (from reference.conf) by using `""` or `null` as the FQCN of the named entry, for example:

 ```
-akka.management.http.routes {
+pekko.management.http.routes {
   health-checks = ""
 }
 ```

-By default the `akka.management.HealthCheckRoutes` is enabled.
+By default the `org.apache.pekko.management.HealthCheckRoutes` is enabled.

-### Akka Discovery
+### Apache Pekko Discovery

-For Akka Management version 1.0 Service Discovery as well as the config, DNS and aggregate discovery methods were made core Akka module.
-The following steps are required when upgrading to 1.0 of Akka Management.
+For Pekko Management version 1.0 Service Discovery as well as the config, DNS and aggregate discovery methods were made core Akka module.
+The following steps are required when upgrading to 1.0 of Pekko Management.

 Remove dependencies for:

 @@dependency[sbt,Gradle,Maven] {
-  group="com.lightbend.akka.discovery"
+  group="com.lightbend.pekko.discovery"
-  artifact="akka-discovery"
+  artifact="pekko-discovery"
   version="old_akka_management_version"
-  group2="com.lightbend.akka.discovery"
+  group2="com.lightbend.pekko.discovery"
-  artifact2="akka-discovery-dns"
+  artifact2="pekko-discovery-dns"
   version2="old_akka_management_version"
-  group3="com.lightbend.akka.discovery"
+  group3="com.lightbend.pekko.discovery"
-  artifact3="akka-discovery-config"
+  artifact3="pekko-discovery-config"
   version3="old_akka_management_version"
-  group4="com.lightbend.akka.discovery"
+  group4="com.lightbend.pekko.discovery"
-  artifact4="akka-discovery-aggregate"
+  artifact4="pekko-discovery-aggregate"
   version4="old_akka_management_version"
 }